 For children ages 6-11, the school cafeteria will expose children to a variety of food options across the nutritional spectrum.
 They will see the kid with the perfectly packed hummus and carrot sticks each day right alongside the one eating cold pizza and potato chips with a packaged snack cake for dessert.

 This is where the phrases “Families are different,” and “Everything in moderation” come in handy while you continue to steer your child toward healthy choices that will fuel their bodies for academics, play and sports.

 “Good sources of protein, whether from animal sources, legumes, eggs, milk, cheese, nuts and plain Greek yogurt are key to building a strong foundation,” Holiday said.
 “The body also needs healthy carbohydrates – limited sugar and increased fiber – and healthy fats.”

-Healthy eating remains important to give teens the fuel they need to accommodate the transformation of their gangly frames into adult-like bodies.
+Healthy eating remains important to give kids ages 12-19 the fuel they need to accommodate the transformation of their gangly frames into adult-like bodies.
 It also becomes even more of a challenge as young people juggle studying, sports, jobs and other afterschool activities.